Grasshopper-Tekla Live Link FAQ

 Q: How can I assign custom shape names to the items I create through Grasshopper?

-A: The GH-Tekla link assigns a random shape name (based on a unique GUID) to any shape it creates when inserting an item using the Item component.
+A: The Grasshopper-Tekla link assigns a random shape name (based on a unique GUID) to any shape it creates when inserting an item using the Item component.
 The shape name needs to be unique to avoid conflicts, therefore as a safeguard there's no way to override the automatic naming directly using only the Item component.

 However, setting a custom shape name can be done using the Create Shape component like this: